Garden Etiquette & FAQs

 • No camping equipment or toys.

-• No professional commercial or portrait photography (see complete photo policy).
+• No professional commercial or portrait photography unless you have a permit and have paid the fee.
 No drones.

 • No recreational or wheeled sports equipment: bikes, skateboards, scooters, skates, Segways, frisbees, balls, lawn games, skis, sleds, snowshoes, etc. Please note: Wheelchairs and strollers are welcome.